PaulaElizagarate/FP-Card-Fraud-/README.md

 #### - Model

 The machine learning model used for predicting credit card fraud is based on a random forest classifier.
-The model achieves an accuracy of X% on the test set.
+The model achieves an accuracy of 99% on the test set.

 ### Clients Clustering